MobilePayDev/MobilePay-Subscriptions/docs/get_started.md

  - [ ]  15.
 The MobilePay branding must be according to the [MobilePay design guidelines](https://developer.mobilepay.dk/design)
  - [ ]  16.
 The Merchant must have a way for the user to manage and stop subscription if the merchant is using `cancel-redirect`.
 This should result in a timely update of the MobilePay Agreement.
  - [ ]  17.
 Follow the [external_id recommendations](https://mobilepaydev.github.io/MobilePay-Subscriptions/payments#externalid-payment)
  - [ ]  18.
-Correctly handle callbacks from MobilePay, both for successful and unsuccessful payments.[Payment Callbacks](https://mobilepaydev.github.io/MobilePay-Subscriptions/payments#callbacks).
-[One-off Callbacks](https://mobilepaydev.github.io/MobilePay-Subscriptions/oneoffs#callbacks).
-[Agreement Callbacks](https://mobilepaydev.github.io/MobilePay-Subscriptions/agreement#callbacks)
+Correctly handle callbacks from MobilePay including [Payment Callbacks](https://mobilepaydev.github.io/MobilePay-Subscriptions/payments#callbacks) and [One-off Callbacks](https://mobilepaydev.github.io/MobilePay-Subscriptions/oneoffs#callbacks) and [Agreement Callbacks](https://mobilepaydev.github.io/MobilePay-Subscriptions/agreement#callbacks)
  - [ ]  19.
 Implement GET Status calls so you always know the status of the payments, in case you have issues with retrieving callbacks.
  - [ ]  20.
 Follow [our reconciliation guideline](https://mobilepaydev.github.io/MobilePay-Subscriptions/payments#subscription-payments_reconciliation)